Learn About The Law

 2. Development of job classifications.
 Job classifications created pursuant to this section shall be developed to meet the needs of each department in the most efficient and pertinent manner.

 2-A. Mental health professionals.
-Job classifications adopted by the director under subsection 2 must allow a person licensed as a marriage and family therapist under Title 32, chapter 119 to qualify for mental health therapist positions within the civil service system.
+Job classifications adopted by the officer under subsection 2 must allow a person licensed as a marriage and family therapist under Title 32, chapter 119 to qualify for mental health therapist positions within the civil service system.

 3. Repealed.
 Eff.
 March 15, 1990.

 4. Implementation.
-The procedure established pursuant to this section shall be implemented by the bureau in conjunction with state agencies.
+The procedure established pursuant to this section must be implemented by the bureau in conjunction with state agencies.
 State agencies shall provide sufficient employees and resources to efficiently and effectively implement this section.

 5. Reclassification requests.
 The bureau shall act as expeditiously as possible on job reclassification requests which occur while this section is in effect.
 Nothing in this section may be construed to authorize the bureau to defer from acting expeditiously on job reclassification requests while the issue of job classifications is being addressed pursuant to this section.